aptech/docs/docs/data-management/data-cleaning.rst

     7 0 9
     1 3 5

-.. note:  :func:`sortmc` and :func:`sortc` sort data in ascending order.
+.. note::  The :func:`sortmc` and :func:`sortc` sort data in ascending order.
 To sort data in descending order, wrap the call to the sorting procedure using the procedure :func:`rev` .

 Changing the order of columns
 ++++++++++++++++++++++++++++++++++

 Use the :func:`order` procedure to reorder columns in a matrix or dataframe.

 ::